semantic-release/wordpress/README.md

   * Verify that the plugin is valid
   * Create a zip file for the plugin (/tmp/wp-release/my-plugin.zip)
   * Create a zip file for the assets (/tmp/wp-release/assets.zip)
+  * Write the release notes to the readme file (/tmp/wp-release/readme.txt)
   * Copy the readme.txt file (/tmp/wp-release/readme.txt)
   * Create a version file (/tmp/wp-release/version.txt)